 First up is Paris.
-Paris is my favourite city in the world that isn't my hometown of Adelaide - we've been there three times now, and each time I have fallen a little more in love with the city of lights.
-If I could live anywhere overseas, it would be Paris.
+Paris is one of my favourite cities in the world - we've been there three times now, and each time I have fallen a little more in love with the city of lights.
 There's just something about it that has completely captured my heart.
-I never feel like we've spent enough time or I've explored enough or eaten enough when I'm in Paris.
+I never feel like I've explored enough or eaten enough when I'm in Paris.

 What to do?

 We didn't go on our most recent trip, but we did the first time we visited.
 It is worth a visit, though I do suggest going on a weekday and getting an early start to try and skip the lines.
-I swear this is true - we went on a Wednesday about half an hour after it opened and we just waltzed straight in.
+I swear this is true - we went on a Wednesday about half an hour after it opened and we just waltzed straight in - and by the time we left the queue was massive.
 It is important to note most other museums in Paris are closed on Monday (aside from the Louvre) so if you can don't go on Monday as it will be busier.

 The Louvre is huge, and you won't see all of it in one day - thankfully their maps are divided into sections, so you can just pick the bits you're most interested in.
 We did end up getting to the Mona Lisa, Winged Victory and the Venus de Milo in our morning there.
 I was very surprised to find the Mona Lisa much more beautiful than I expected.

-If your time in Paris is limited and you can only fit in one museum please pick the Musee D'Orsay over the Louvre..
+If your time in Paris is limited and you can only fit in one museum please pick the Musee D'Orsay over the Louvre.
 You will not regret it; the Musee D'Orsay is housed in a giant converted train station and specialises in Impressionist art.
-It's constantly expanding, and unlike the Louvre garnered a repeat performance on our most recent trip.
+It's constantly expanding, and unlike the Louvre it was worth a repeat performance on our most recent trip.
 Aside from the amazing artwork one of my favourite parts of the Musee D'Orsay is the upstairs cafe, it's behind the former train clock and it is seriously cool.

-Mike and I are big walkers on holidays - on one memorable day we walked 15 kilometres - and some of my favourite memories are of us walking down the Siene and enjoying the winter sunshine.
+Mike and I are big walkers on holidays - on one memorable day we walked 15 kilometres - and some of my favourite memories are of us walking down the Seine and enjoying the winter sunshine.
 On one walk we stumbled on a vintage car rally, on another we walked through a Christmas market.
-Walking along the Siene was also when I fell in love with Paris.

 Where to eat

-- Boulangeries are magic: And perfect for affordable lunches - and snacks - and eclairs.
+Boulangeries are magic: They’re perfect for affordable lunches - and snacks - and eclairs.

 Where to stay

-We came back for a few reasons: the location is incredible, the staff are all wonderfully friendly and helpful and the breakfast is the best I've ever had.
-Literally the best: baguettes, croissants (with honey and jam and butter), yoghurt, a soft boiled egg, a kiwifruit and glorious rich coffee.
+We came back for a few reasons: the location is incredible, the staff are all wonderfully friendly and helpful and the breakfast is the best I've ever had: baguettes, croissants (with honey, jam and butter), yoghurt, a soft boiled egg, a kiwifruit and glorious rich coffee.
 Well worth the 13 euro.